MareStare/twai/src/publishing.md

 # Publishing

 Once your AI art is finished, you can share it with the world on any websites of your choice.
-Such websites have rules and limitations for posting the AI content.
-You must know them before publishing your work.
+Such websites have rules and limitations for posting AI content.
+You _must_ know them before publishing your work.

 Let's review some popular websites, where you'd want to post your AI art.